-Except as otherwise provided by this Agreement, a new employee shall be appointed at the first (1st) step of the salary plan/grade.
-A Department Head may specify a higher step of the salary plan/grade for an employee who is newly hired, reemployed, rehired, or promoted, than the step which would be called for under this MOU.
+Except as otherwise provided by this Agreement, a new employee shall be appointed at the minimum of the range of the salary plan/grade.
+A Department Head may specify a higher range placement of the salary plan/grade for an employee who is newly hired, reemployed, rehired, or promoted, than the placement on the range which would be called for under this MOU.
 This discretion applies to regular and temporary promotions, but does not apply to transfers, demotions, or promotions through reclassification.

-In addition, the County Executive Officer, on recommendation of the Human Resources Director, may specify that the incumbent of any position shall occupy a different step on the salary plan/grade for the class.
+In addition, the County Executive Officer, on recommendation of the Human Resources Director, may specify that the incumbent of any position shall occupy a different placement on the range on the salary plan/grade for the class.
 Such action shall automatically fix a new anniversary date on the first day of the pay period following the completion of two thousand eighty (2080) hours (not inclusive of overtime) in a paid status after the resulting change of salary.